ariga/atlas/doc/md/serving/intro.md

 ## Introduction

-Usually as a team using Atlas, you would like to deploy it as a service in your cloud data center and enjoy a centralized instance.
+When working as a team, it is ideal to deploy Atlas as a service in your cloud data center, allowing you to enjoy a  centralized instance.
 When using Atlas in such cases we recommend using persistent storage.
 Atlas encrypts all sensitive information using [AEAD](https://developers.google.com/tink/aead?hl=en) encryption with